Nikki Haley, One Of The Top Women In The Trump Administration, Resigns

 The daughter of Indian immigrants, Haley is a former governor of South Carolina and had no foreign policy experience before assuming the role of U.N. ambassador but had been doing a steady and controversy-free job and was seen as an even-handed leader.

-Trump said he will be nominating a replacement for Haley in two to three weeks, but there are already rumors that Ivanka Trump could be nominated for the role.
+Trump said he will be nominating a replacement for Haley in two to three weeks.

 Advertisement